ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api/index.md

 ## Options by Chart Type

-Properties, formatters and event handlers are all available through the `AgChartOptions` interface.
-Specifying these on the `options` object will enable fine grained control of charts including registering event listeners and applying styles to individual data points.

-The `AgChartOptions` interface is displayed below in an expandable JSON graph, which can be navigated to explore the object structure.
+The main sub-variants of `AgChartOptions` interface are displayed below in expandable JSON graphs, which can be navigated to explore the object structures.

-Click through the tabs to see the three main variations of `AgChartOptions` depending on the chart/series type to be rendered.

 <tabs>
     <expandable-snippet label="Cartesian" interfaceName='AgCartesianChartOptions' overrideSrc="charts-api/api.json" breadcrumbs='["options"]' config='{ "lookupRoot": "charts-api" }'></expandable-snippet>